 Why Train at Wake Forest?

-Our Sports Medicine Fellowship Program draws on a rich heritage in sports medicine education, continuing a legacy begun by George Rovere, MD and Walton Curl, MD.
+Our Sports Medicine Fellowship Program draws on a rich heritage in sports medicine education, continuing a legacy begun by Gary Poehling, MD, Walton Curl, MD, and David F. Martin, MD.

-The program is based at the Wake Forest Baptist Medical Center, which also includes the Brenner Children’s Hospital, the Wake Forest School of Medicine and the Medical Plaza - Miller (formerly CompRehab Plaza).
+The program is based at , Wake Forest Baptist Medical Center, a busy tertiary referral center in the Triad drawing a diverse patient population from a tri-state area.
+This campus also includes the Brenner Children’s Hospital, the Wake Forest School of Medicine and the Medical Plaza - Miller, Sports Medicine - Stratford, and Davie Medical Center .
 Fellows also gain experience at the undergraduate campuses of Wake Forest University and Winston-Salem State University.